Project-OSRM/osrm-backend/docs/http.md

 - `location`: A `[longitude, latitude]` pair describing the location of the turn.
 - `bearing_before`: The clockwise angle from true north to the direction of travel immediately before the maneuver.
+Range 0-359.
 - `bearing_after`: The clockwise angle from true north to the direction of travel immediately after the maneuver.
+Range 0-359.
 - `type` A string indicating the type of maneuver. **new identifiers might be introduced without API change** Types  unknown to the client should be handled like the `turn` type, the existance of correct `modifier` values is guranteed.